A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Introduction

-However, this equivalence only holds in the case where the closed set $F$ is ``standard closed."
-Taking $F$ to be separably closed or pruned closed set gives a version of BCTC which is still provable in $\text{RCA}_0.$ See Section 3.1 for details.
+This equivalence only holds in the case where the closed set $F$ is ``standard closed."
+Taking $F$ to be a separably closed or pruned closed set gives a version of $\BCTC$ which is still provable in $\RCA_0.$ See Section~\ref{ssec:bct} for details.

-In Section 3.2, we explore how the closed version of Baire Category Theorem has some interesting implications regarding certain ``monotone" functions defined on closed subsets of Cantor space, particularly those which satisfy a certain density property regarding their behavior around their infimum.
-We define the ``Dense Monotone Minimum Principle" (or DMMin) to be the statement that a function with this property always realizes its infimum.
-We analyze the reverse math strength of this principle, along with a related statement we call ``Separated Monotone Minimum" (SMMin), in order to prove the following:
+In Section~\ref{ssec:monotone}, we explore how the closed version of Baire Category Theorem has some interesting implications regarding certain monotone functions defined on closed subsets of Cantor space, particularly those which satisfy a certain density property regarding their behavior around their infimum.
+We define the \emph{Dense Monotone Minimum Principle} ($\DMM$) to be the statement that a function with this property always realizes its infimum.
+We analyze the reverse math strength of this principle.